The Mechanics of Hip Dysplasia

 In many cases, total hip replacement (THR) is the best surgical treatment option for hip dysplasia in dogs since it is typically the most effective.
 THR involves using plastic and metal implants to replace the entire hip joint, restoring hip function to a more normal range and eliminating most hip dysplasia-related discomfort.

 However, THP surgery is a drastic option and the most expensive.
-Most vets recommend this surgery for dogs who are experiencing considerable pain or for those who have lost their mobility.
-The artificial components used in THR are custom-made for your dog, and a certified veterinary surgeon performs the surgery.
+Many vets recommend this surgery for dogs who are experiencing considerable pain or for those who have lost their mobility.
+The artificial components used in THR are custom-made for each dog, and a certified veterinary surgeon performs the surgery.

 Preventing Hip Dysplasia in Dogs